Edirom/Edirom-Online/README.md

 * [Customize] Edirom Online and content
 * Edirom Online – [Release Workflow]
 * [Setup Edirom Online] on a local machine
+* a data creation [workflow] for the Edirom-Online

 ## Dependencies